mojaloop/mojaloop-specification/Supporting Files/Change-Request_and_Solution-Proposal_Process.md

+### The CCB currently adopted the below process to address Change Requests.
+First, a change request is used to describe the issue, and then a solution proposal to describe the solution for the issue.
+See the numbered list below for the proposal if you would like to change something in the API:

 1. Discuss an issue, bug, or discrepancy at a high-level first in the CCB
 2. Request an ID for a new Change Request
 3. Create the new Change Request, describe the background of the issue and reason for the request (as per the template)